pmirand6/prex-challenge/README.md

 ## Description

-This project integrates with the GIPHY API to develop a custom REST API that exposes a set of services with OAuth2.0 authentication.
-It is designed to demonstrate the ability to interact with external APIs, authenticate users securely, and provide a simple, efficient interface for retrieving and manipulating data.
+This project demonstrates integration with the GIPHY API by developing a custom REST API that includes OAuth 2.0 authentication.
+It showcases the ability to securely interact with external APIs, authenticate users, and offer a streamlined interface for efficient data retrieval and manipulation.

 ## Requirements

 - Docker
 - Docker Compose
 - Git
-- Postman (for API testing)
+- Postman (recommended for API testing)

 ## Getting Started